They Shoot Horses, Don't They? (film): Plot

-Weeks into the marathon, to spark the paying spectators' enthusiasm, Rocky stages a series of derbies in which many contestants run around the dance floor, with the last three couples eliminated.
-After Harry dies of a heart attack during a derby, the undeterred Gloria carries him and crosses the finish line.
-Rocky disqualifies Harry, and the medics remove his body from the dance floor.
-The incident causes Alice to have a nervous breakdown.
-When Alice showers with clothes on, Rocky comforts her and removes her from the competition.
-Lacking partners, Gloria and Robert again pair up.
+Weeks into the marathon, to spark the spectators' enthusiasm, Rocky stages a series of derbies in which the couples race in tandem around the dance floor, with the last three pairs eliminated.
+Harry dies of a heart attack in mid-lap, and Gloria avoids elimination by dragging him across the finish line.
+Rocky "disqualifies" Harry, concealing his death from the audience, and the medics remove his body from the dance floor.
+When Alice suffers a nervous breakdown, a sympathetic Rocky comforts her and removes her from the competition to receive genuine medical care.
+Lacking partners, Robert and Gloria team up once again.

-Rocky suggests that Gloria and Robert get married during the marathon, a publicity stunt that is guaranteed to earn more cash for them in the form of gifts from supporters such as Mrs. Laydon, a wealthy woman who sponsors them throughout the contest.
-When Gloria refuses, Rocky reveals the invoice sheet: expenses will be deducted from the prize money for the winner to have nothing.
-Gloria and Robert leave the competition.
-While packing up her things, Gloria searches for one of her silk stockings.
-When Robert finds the damaged one, she breaks down.
-The two leave the dance hall and stand on the pier near the beach.
-Gloria confesses to Robert how empty she feels and that she is tired of her life.
-Gloria pulls a gun from her purse but cannot bring herself to pull the trigger.
-She desperately asks Robert to kill her with a gun, which he does.
-Later, police officers arrest Robert and remove Gloria's body.
-Asking why he did it, Robert tells the police that she had asked him to.
-After they press him further asking if that is the only reason he had, Robert says, "They shoot horses, don't they?"
+Rocky suggests Robert and Gloria get married during the marathon, a publicity stunt guaranteed to earn them cash and gifts from supporters such as Mrs. Laydon, a wealthy woman who sponsors them throughout the contest.
+When Gloria refuses, Rocky reveals the invoice sheet: expenses will be deducted from the prize money, meaning even if the pair manage to win, they will leave with nothing.
+Disheartened, Gloria and Robert withdraw from the competition and leave the dance hall.

+As the two walk out onto the pier, a despondent Gloria confesses to Robert how empty she feels and that she is tired of life.
+She takes a gun from her purse and points it at her head, but cannot bring herself to pull the trigger.
+Desperate, she begs Robert to shoot her, which he does.
+Police officers arrive to arrest Robert and remove Gloria's body.
+Asked why he did it, Robert tells the police that she asked him to, adding, "They shoot horses, don't they?"

-The marathon continues with the few remaining couples and has gone up to 1,491 hours.
+The marathon continues with the few remaining couples, having already reached 1,491 hours.